Walid-PES/PESWebsite/pages/about.md

 </div>

 Walid's vision goes beyond plastic.
-At Premier Enviro Solutions he is also developing projects for treatment of the types of waste that pose the most danger to public health - fecal sludge and medical waste.
+At Premier Enviro Solutions he is also developing projects for treatment of the types of waste that pose the most danger to public health - [faecal sludge][2] and [medical waste][3].

 Walid is also working closely with the national government to create an enabling environment for all existing and future businesses in the recycling industry.